 Honey bee colonies are dying more often and more quickly.
 We urgently need to understand why, and how to prevent it.

 Australia has three native species of rice all growing in the tropics and savannah.
-These wild relative grow in highly arid and highly variable seasonal conditions that will characterise future climate regimes around the world.
+These wild relatives grow in highly arid and highly variable seasonal conditions that will characterise future climate regimes around the world.

 Modelling ecological phenomena on the basis of energy and materials available in the environment provides a deeper understanding of the environmental constraints to life.
 Reef fishes represent the most species-rich group of vetebrates and occupy diverse habitats that vary substantially in temperature across the globe.